The-Egg-Corp/modm8/README.md

 If you find it useful or like where it's headed, please consider sponsoring it. 💛

 ## Contact
-Feel free to join the [discord](https://discord.gg/psBXpXF2JZ) for support, suggestions or anything mod related!
+Feel free to join the [discord](https://discord.gg/psBXpXF2JZ) to contact me!
+Here you will get to:

+- See first-hand updates about the project and its progress.
+- Chat about the project's development or anything mod related.
+- Suggest ideas and get support if you are stuck.
+- View the **TODO** list to see what needs fixing/implementing and if it's being currently worked on.